 If you step into a good gym, it is quite possible to get overwhelmed by countless possibilities to train.
 Different machines, barbells, dumbbells, kettlebells, bodyweight exercises, there is much to choose from and you have to select an exercise for your training program.
 What makes a good exercise?
 What is “the best” exercise to grow your chest/booty/biceps?
 Read on to make an informed decision the next time you hit the gym!

 Outdated but still usefull.

 The idea of repetition ranges is pretty old, dating back at least to the ’50s.
 It’s the concept that training with certain weights and therefore repetitions elicits different adaptations like strength, muscle building and endurance.
 And on the first glance this makes perfect sense, as you get better at what you train.
 But if you followed the fitness industry for some time, you find conflicting ideas of what makes muscle grow the fastest.
 So grab a protein shake, put on the “Conan” soundtrack and let’s have a closer look.

 Picking cherries for science.

 It’s hard for me to realise, but it’s 2018 and people are still afraid of saturated fat in their diet.
 But recently I had a “discussion” with a nutritionist and it showed me that recent efforts in debunking the myth of saturated fats increasing your blood cholesterol level and therefore killing you, were fruitless.
-Even worse, a discussion quickly turns into a religious battle, where any counterarguments are quickly turned aside with the accusation of “cherry-picking” studies, leaving my wondering if they even wonder if they are the ones cherry-picking.
-So, let’s take a closer look on this highly controversial topic and let the cherry-picking begin 😉 !
-Continue reading “What About Saturated Fats?”
+Even worse, a discussion quickly turns into a religious battle, where any counterarguments are quickly turned aside with the accusation of “cherry-picking” studies, leaving me wondering if they even think about it if they are the ones cherry-picking.
+So, let’s take a closer look on this highly controversial topic and let the picking begin 😉 !